Sport Wales: Plas Menai

 Plas Menai, owned and run by Sport Wales, is the National Watersports Centre for Wales (Canolfan Cenedlaethol Chwaraeon Dŵr).
 A purpose-built watersports centre on the Menai Strait, Gwynedd, overlooking Anglesey, it was opened in 1986.
 Watersports courses are run at the centre, including canoeing, cruising (yachting), dinghy sailing, kayaking, powerboating and windsurfing.

-The centre is also the headquarters of the Welsh Yachting Association (Cymdeithas Hwylio Cymru) (WYA), the governing body for the sports of powerboating, sailing and windsurfing in Wales.
+The centre is also the headquarters of the Welsh Yachting Association (WYA; Cymdeithas Hwylio Cymru), the governing body for the sports of powerboating, sailing and windsurfing in Wales.
 The Welsh Yachting Association is jointly funded by Sport Wales and the Royal Yachting Association (RYA).
 Sailing clubs in Wales are members of the RYA and, as individuals must join the RYA to race, the WYA has no personal members.
 Its purpose is "... to feed the RYA GBR performance pathway, and ultimately Team GBR 2012 and beyond".
 Wales contributed 10 -15% to the Great Britain Olympic Sailing Squads in 2008.